JCrete

 But I’m still complaining about the really bad UI behavior of macOS (I’m on Sierra).
 And the ca_fr keyboard that should have had the exact same layout that Windows had for years instead of trying to be wiser… But that’s hardware so there’s nothing I can do about it.

-First, one of the first thing I’ve fixed is the random behavior of Home and End keys.
+First, one of the first things I’ve fixed is the random behavior of Home and End keys.
 By default, depending on the app you are in, the behave differently.
 This is plainly insane.
 Here is the fix:

 cd ~/Library